Part A (i): Pupil Premium Strategy Plan

 Improve organisational skills |

-From Year 9 onwards, there is a significant reduction in the number of sanctions awarded for organisation. |
+From Year 9 onwards, there is a significant reduction in the number of sanctions awarded for organisation, uniform and homework. |

 Reduce the impact of pastoral issues |